 The following has information on 'how secure is Wovex' and at the end there is a collection of previously asked security questions.

-When used in cloud mode, then access is through a SSL certified browser connection (256-bit encryption).
+Wovex in the cloud hosted by Wovex on Azure is accessed through a SSL certified browser connection (256-bit encryption).
 Any data uploaded/downloaded has the same level of secure encryption.

 Wovex uses servers and services from Microsoft on the Azure platform.
 We host our customers data in the region of their choosing.
 See: https://azure.microsoft.com/en-us/regions/.